CSC510/SQLvsNOSQL/README.md

 ##Testing Result

-In order to compare single thread performance of SQL and NoSQL databases, we choose MySQL(SQL) and MongoDB(NoSQL) to test add, find and delete performance by comparing their time cost.
+In order to compare single thread performance of SQL and NoSQL databases, we choose MySQL(SQL) and MongoDB(NoSQL) to test insertion, findbyId and deletion performance by comparing their time cost.
 We have used different numbers of records and strategies to compare the performance between SQL and NoSQL.

-####Single Thread Add Performance Comparison
+####Single Thread insertion Performance Comparison

-To test the add performance of MySQL and MongoDB, we had used a method of adding different size of records into database and compared their time cost.
+To test the insertion performance of MySQL and MongoDB, we had used a method of adding different size of records into database and compared their time cost.
 The number of records  changes from 1000 to 200000, and we divided them into 9 groups and test their executing time by adding the same number of records into two databases at each time.

 ######Data
 <table>